hsuwanying/datalake_n_warehouse/README.md

 | [die Post ](https://swisspost.opendatasoft.com/explore/dataset/plz_verzeichnis_v2/table/?disjunctive.postleitzahl) | Download the “PLZ_Verzeichnis” CSV file via the link<br />It provides  `Postleitzahl`, `Ortbez18`, and `Kanton`, and information of each city |

 # Result: Proposed Prototype
-We constructed data pipelines to address the business problem that presents critical metrics with our proposed traveler insight dashboard.
+We constructed data pipelines to address the business problem that presents critical metrics with our proposed traveller insight dashboard.
 The IG Hashtag Statistic graph gives information about hashtag usage in each Instagram post.
 We can answer the following questions:

 <br>

-**Business Questions 1**:
-“How can we improve the tourist travel experience in Switzerland by utilizing social media and search engine data? “
+**Business Questions 1**: *How can we improve the tourist travel experience in Switzerland by utilizing social media and search engine data?*
-1. What are the popular destinations in Switzerland that people search for traveling?
+1. What are the popular destinations in Switzerland that people search for travelling?
 2. Which city do people are interested in the most in Switzerland?

-**Business Questions 2**:
-“How do individuals and businesses utilize social media hashtags to boost their online presence and performance?”
+**Business Questions 2**: *“How do individuals and businesses utilize social media hashtags to boost their online presence and performance?”*
 1. What are the popular hashtags (top 5) used in Switzerland?
 2. What are the popular hashtags (top 5) based on Swiss canton, city, or destination names?